Renesas-EMEV2/Documentation/Android.md

 	repo init -u https://github.com/Renesas-EMEV2/Renesas-manifest.git -b emev-4.1

-to update the projects from the Jingerbread (4.1) branch.
+to update the entire set projects to the Jingerbread (4.1) version, plus our customization.

 In .repo/manifests/deafult.xml, customized projects are linked to the corresponding repositories on our github organization (i.e. "Renesas-EMEV2"), while the rest are pulled off the standard google source repositories, as usual in AOSP.